alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/gas-manager.md

 head:
   - - meta
     - property: og:title
-      content: How to Sponsor Gas for a UserOperation
+      content: How to sponsor gas for a UserOperation
   - - meta
     - name: description
       content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.